 <consumer>.
 However, we also provide a minimum idle time, so that the operation will only work if the idle time of the mentioned messages is greater than the specified idle time.
 This is useful because maybe two clients are retrying to claim a message at the same time:

-However claiming a message, as a side effect will reset its idle time!
-And will increment its number of deliveries counter, so the second client will fail claiming it.
+However, as a side effect, claiming a message will reset its idle time and will increment its number of deliveries counter, so the second client will fail claiming it.
 In this way we avoid trivial re-processing of messages (even if in the general case you cannot obtain exactly once processing).

 This is the result of the command execution:

-The message was successfully claimed by Alice, that can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.
+The message was successfully claimed by Alice, who can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.

 It is clear from the example above that as a side effect of successfully claiming a given message, the XCLAIM command also returns it.
 However this is not mandatory.
 The JUSTID option can be used in order to return just the IDs of the message successfully claimed.
-This is useful if you want to reduce the bandwidth used between the client and the server, but also the performance of the command, and you are not interested in the message because later your consumer is implemented in a way that will rescan the history of pending messages from time to time.
+This is useful if you want to reduce the bandwidth used between the client and the server (and also the performance of the command) and you are not interested in the message because your consumer is implemented in a way that it will rescan the history of pending messages from time to time.

-When there are failures, it is normal that messages are delivered multiple times, but eventually they usually get processed.
-However there is sometimes a problem to process a given specific message, because it is corrupted or crafted in a way that triggers a bug in the processing code.
+When there are failures, it is normal that messages will be delivered multiple times, but eventually they usually get processed and acknowledged.
+However there might be a problem processing some specific message, because it is corrupted or crafted in a way that triggers a bug in the processing code.
 In such a case what happens is that consumers will continuously fail to process this particular message.
-Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason are not processable at all.
+Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason are not processable.
 So once the deliveries counter reaches a given large number that you chose, it is probably wiser to put such messages in another stream and send a notification to the system administrator.
-This is basically the way that KeyDB streams implement the concept of the dead letter.
+This is basically the way that KeyDB Streams implements the dead letter concept.

 However we may want to do more than that, and the XINFO command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.

-This command uses subcommands in order to show different informations about the status of the stream and its consumer groups.
-For instance using XINFO STREAM [key] reports information about the stream itself.
+This command uses subcommands in order to show different information about the status of the stream and its consumer groups.
+For instance XINFO STREAM [key] reports information about the stream itself.

-The output shows information about how the stream is encoded internally, and also shows the first and the last message in the stream.
-Another information available is the number of consumer groups associated with this stream value.
+The output shows information about how the stream is encoded internally, and also shows the first and last message in the stream.
+Another piece of information available is the number of consumer groups associated with this stream.
 We can dig further asking for more information about the consumer groups.

 The output of the example above, where the GROUPS subcommand is used, should be clear observing the field names.
-We can check more in detail the state of a specific consumer group by checking the consumers that are registered in such group.
+We can check in more detail the state of a specific consumer group by checking the consumers that are registered in the group.

-In case you do not remember the syntax of the command, just ask for help to the command itself:
+In case you do not remember the syntax of the command, just ask the command itself for help:

-Consumer groups in KeyDB streams may resemble in some way Kafka (TM) partitioning-based consumer groups, however note that KeyDB streams are practically very different.
+Consumer groups in KeyDB streams may resemble in some way Kafka (TM) partitioning-based consumer groups, however note that KeyDB streams are, in practical terms, very different.
 The partitions are only logical and the messages are just put into a single KeyDB key, so the way the different clients are served is based on who is ready to process new messages, and not from which partition clients are reading.
-For instance, if the consumer C3 at some point fails permanently, KeyDB will continue to serve C1 and C2 will all the new messages arriving, as if now there are only two logical partitions.
+For instance, if the consumer C3 at some point fails permanently, KeyDB will continue to serve C1 and C2 all the new messages arriving, as if now there are only two logical partitions.